Ai-Da

 Ai-Da is creative under the criteria set by Professor Margaret Boden, requiring works to be new, surprising and of cultural value (2016, Oxford University Press).

 Today, a dominant opinion is that art is created by the human, for other humans.
 This has not always been the case.
 The ancient Greeks felt art and creativity came from the Gods.
 Inspiration was divine inspiration.
 Today, a dominant mind-set is that of humanism, where art is an entirely human affair, stemming from human agency.
 However, current thinking suggests we are edging away from humanism, into a time where machines and algorithms influence our behaviour to a point where our ‘agency’ isn’t just our own.
 It is starting to get outsourced to the decisions and suggestions of algorithms, and complete human autonomy starts to look less robust.
-Ai-Da creates art, because art no longer has to be restrained by the requirement of human agency alone.

 Exhibition